IKOR-GmbH/sip-framework/docs/test-kit.md

 - Mail (imap, imaps, pop3, pop3s, smtp, smtps)
 - Kafka

-Please check the special conditions for these components in following chapters. since there are some special conditions which must be met.
+Please check the special notes for these components in following chapters, since there are some special conditions which must be met.

 ### REST